-Known for her lead by example approach to the game, Christie, known as "Captain America" word the armband from 2008 until she retired in 2017.
+Known for her “lead by example” approach to the game, Christie, called "Captain America," wore the arm band from 2008 until she retired in 2017.
 She won three Olympic Gold Medals (2004, 2008, 2012), and played in five Women's World Cups (1999, 2003, 2007, 2011, 2015), winning two (1999, 2015), making her one of the most decorated players in US history.

-Christie recently teamed up with clinical and sports neuropsychologist, and fellow sports mom, Dr. Kristine Keane, to co-author Be All In: Raising Kids for Success in Sports and Life, sharing practical, real world advice on how to handle the pressures felt by youth athletes, parents, and coaches today, providing kids with their best shot at reaching their goals.
+Christie teamed up with clinical and sports neuropsychologist, and fellow sports mom, Dr. Kristine Keane, to co-author Be All In: Raising Kids for Success in Sports and Life, sharing practical, real world advice on how to handle the pressures felt by youth athletes, parents, and coaches today, providing kids with their best shot at reaching their goals.

 While she may be called Captain America or Soccer Super Mom, Christie has always made sure that she left "it on the field” and didn’t bring it home, the wins or the losses.
 When it was time to be mommy, she dedicated those moments to being present, so that she is a whole person, understanding that when the workday ends or training is over, your personal health and family need to be the priority.
 Christie gives her tips on how to do that, weaving in personal stories.